 Benefits of Peanut Oil

 If used in moderation and in its unheated form, peanut oil can have a multitude of benefits for your health.
-This edible oil is a natural tonic that boosts immunity and invigorates your entire body.12
+This edible oil is a natural tonic that helps boost immunity and invigorates your entire body.12

 It has high levels of polyphenol antioxidants that help eliminate free radicals, which cause chronic diseases such as cancer and Alzheimer’s disease.13 Resveratrol, one of the potent antioxidants in peanut oil, can also interact with various hormones such as angiotensin, which helps constrict blood vessels and arteries, decreasing blood pressure and reducing stress on your cardiovascular system.